 - Elimination organs (Payu)

-The practice of physical movement (asanas), breathing exercise (pranayama) and meditation align our entire system.
+So, we can see how The practice of physical movement (asanas), breathing exercise (pranayama), and meditation align our entire system.
 As a result, we gain the ability to focus the mind.
-In other words, we can reach the state of yoga or the state of sustained attention.
+In other words, we can reach the state of yoga or sustained attention.
 We free ourselves from being constantly pushed and pulled by our senses.
 Instead, we can gain focus and clarify.